kunalwasnik/ResultAnalyzer_python/README.md

 # ResultAnalyzer_python
-Student Manangement system using PyQt5
+Student Manangement system using PyQt5 and sqlite3